-My name is Karen Shaw and I am in my fourth year as a Governor at The Iffley Academy.
+My name is Karen Shaw and I am a Governor at the Iffley Academy.

-I became a governor because I wanted to be part of the bigger picture as it were and to help the school wherever I can to achieve the highest standard in all areas not just teaching, but also the welfare of the students in the school.
+I became a Governor because I wanted to be part of the bigger picture as it were and to help the school wherever I can to achieve the highest standard in all areas, not just the educational parts but also the welfare of the students in our school.

-Governor/Trustee, Chair of the Teaching and Learning Committee
+Governor – Chair of Teaching and Learning Committee

 I am convinced that all children learn most effectively in an atmosphere that is safe, secure and fun, and the Iffley Academy provides this special environment for our special children in a very impressive way.